DIFACQUIM/SB-DFP/README.md

   To uncompress:
     1) Join the 8 parts into a single compressed file with: cat ZINC12_AllClean.tar.gz.part* >> ZINC12_AllClean.tar.gz
     2) Exctract the files with: tar -xvzf ZINC12_AllClean.tar.gz

+SB-DFPCalc.ipynb and SB-DFPCalc.py
+  The Jupyter notebook with the code employed for DFP and SB-DFP calculations with some examples, and the Python script of such notebook.

+MACCS.counts and ECFP4.counts
+   Files containing the reference counts for the calculation of SB-DFP based on MACCS and ECFP4 respectively These files are needed for the execution of the Python code.

+DNMT1.csv
+  This file is needed for the execution of the Python code (used as example).
+  This file is also contained in Epigenetic_datasets.tar.gz